 12. Emerald Lake

-Located just a few kilometres off of the TransCanada highway.
-Emerald Lake gets its name because it looks emerald green on a sunny day it gets its unique color from the glacial waters which refract light.
+Located just a few kilometers off the TransCanada highway.
+Emerald Lake gets its name because it looks emerald green on a sunny day.
+It gets its unique color from the glacial waters, which refract light.

 The hike around the lake, clocking in at about an hour, is a great way to see the lake as well as the world-famous Burgess Shale fossil beds, the Michael glacier, and an avalanche slope carpeted by meadows where moose often graze.